 Imagine instead a temporary injunction case with evidence that the alleged trade secret is really secret and really valuable.
 Let’s say an oilfield services company develops a secret drilling technology that a competitor would pay millions for.
 The engineer who developed the technology for the company gets hired by a direct competitor as Director of Engineering.
 There’s no evidence that the engineer has disclosed the technology to the competitor, or even evidence that he plans to do so, but the trial court enters a temporary injunction barring the engineer from working for the competitor, citing the imminent risk that the engineer will disclose the technology.

-That’s a stronger case for application of the inevitable disclosure doctrine, first because it involves an injunction and second because it involves a “hard” trade secret.
+Even then, you might question whether an injunction is warranted when the engineer hasn’t done anything wrong yet.
+But this scenario provides at least a stronger case for application of the inevitable disclosure doctrine, first because it involves an injunction and second because it involves a “hard” trade secret.

 The two quintessential types of hard trade secrets are “secret sauce,” like the Colonel’s herbs and spices or the formula for Coke, and secret cutting-edge technology, like say, laser guidance for self-driving cars.
 When an employee runs off to a competitor with that kind of secret, it does seem a little unfair to require proof that employee has already given the secret to the competitor.

 “Soft” trade secrets are different.
 Soft trade secrets are things like customer lists, customer information, and pricing information.
 Virtually every business has this kind of information.
 That doesn’t mean the information can’t be a trade secret.
 It can, as I explained in When Is a Customer List a Trade Secret?